Asabeneh/30-Days-Of-JavaScript/readMe.md

 ##### Console.log

-To write our first JavaScript code, we used a builtin function **console.log()**.
+To write our first JavaScript code, we used a built-in function **console.log()**.
 We passed an argument as input data, and the function displays the output.
 We passed 'Hello, World' as input data or argument in the console.log() function.

 ```js
 console.log('Hello, World!')
 ```

-##### Console.log with multiple arguments
+##### Console.log with Multiple Arguments

 The console.log(param1, param2, param3), can take multiple arguments.